Value-added tax (VAT)

 Capital losses are not allowed as an offset against chargeable gains accruing to a person from the disposal of any assets.

-The Act imposes a levy of 0.005% of the “net profit” of companies ‘operating business’ in Nigeria.
+The Act imposes a levy of 0.005% on the 'net profit' of companies ‘operating business’ in Nigeria.
+This levy will be paid to the Federal Inland Revenue Service.

 Under the Employee Compensation Act, all employers were required to contribute 1% of their payroll cost in the first two years of commencement of the Act (2010 to 2012).
 Subsequently, assessments were expected to be issued by the Nigeria Social Insurance Trust Fund, the body empowered to administer and implement the Act.
 In practice, a contribution of 1% of payroll continues to apply.